A blog about a Policy and Legislation Workshop – from Year 2 of the BA in Contemporary Disability Studies:

 Overall, the Policy and Legislation workshop empowers health and social care professionals to better understand and use the legislation and systems in place to inform their work.
 It facilitates learning from each other to navigate law and policy, with a focus on how they can be practically applied in service contexts and complex situations.
 Armed with this knowledge, health and social care professionals can bring legislation and policy to the forefront of service provision, advocating, influencing, educating, and further empowering people with disabilities.

-Niamh Delaney is an Associate Tutor with the Open Training College since September 2022.
-She worked in residential, day and respite services providing support for people with intellectual disabilities for 17 years as a social care worker and trainer.
-Since 2019 Niamh has worked as an independent consultant providing training, quality management and project management for a variety of organisations.
+Niamh Delaney provides lecturing and academic tutoring services for the Open Training College in the areas of law, policy, empowerment and advocacy.
+She spent 17 years working in services providing support for people with intellectual disabilities.
+She now works as an independent consultant providing training, research and project management services for a variety of organisations.

-Niamh completed an LLM (Masters of Law) in Contemporary and International Disability Law and Policy from the National University of Ireland, Galway in 2017.
-Niamh is a former student of the Open Training College where she achieved her BA in Applied Social Studies (Disability) in 2009.
+Niamh holds an LLM (Masters of Law) in Contemporary and International Disability Law and Policy and a BA in Applied Social Studies (Disability).